Philosophy of New Music: Schoenberg and progress

-The composition is constructed based a “row”, or basic sequence of the twelve tones, with the general rule that all twelve tones must be used before individual tones can be repeated (see image for example of row used in Schoenberg's Suite for Piano, op.
-25).
-The basic row can be followed by a reversal or retrograde form of the initial row, or alternatively derivations of the row, and compositions may also utilize two or more rows.
+Later, he developed twelve-tone technique, using a tone row to sequence the chromatic scale into intervallic shapes.
+To try to avoid reinstating tonal centricity, no tone is repeated in the row (though not necessarily in the music).
+The basic row is reversed in its retrograde form, inverted, or both.
+It may also be self-similar, or derived.
+Some rows feature all (eleven) intervals, and some compositions may also use two or more rows.

-The composer employs the twelve-tone-technique in an attempt to recover spontaneous subjective expression, but the constraints of the system instead lead to a meaningless result, argues Adorno, drawing a parallel between man's subjugation of nature and the subjugation of musical material in composition by the twelve-tone-technique.
+For Adorno, the composer employs twelve-tone technique in an attempt to recover spontaneous subjective expression, but the constraints of the system instead lead to a meaningless result: Adorno draws a parallel between man's subjugation of nature and the subjugation of musical material in composition by twelve-tone technique.

 In order for the rules to be productive, the artist must have a confrontation of the rules with the concrete form of the musical material.
-Once the rules are accepted without question, they lose their significance for instance, the use of specific intervals between notes, such as the dissonant minor second, previously defined melody and conferred musical meaning, but with the rules governing twelve-tone-technique, intervals are to some extent predetermined and lose their shock value.
+Once rules are accepted without question, they lose their significance: for instance, the use of specific intervals between notes, such as the dissonant minor second, previously defined melody and conferred musical meaning, but with the rules governing twelve-tone-technique, intervals are to some extent predetermined and lose their shock value.

-Yet, Adorno does not completely disregard the twelve-tone-technique, and in fact describes it as the path forward for contemporary music, naming the late works of Schoenberg, as well as Alban Berg's opera Lulu, as successfully overcoming the rigidity of the twelve-tone-technique and achieving subjective expression.
+Adorno does not completely disregard twelve-tone technique and in fact describes it as the path forward for contemporary music, naming the late works of Schoenberg, as well as Alban Berg's opera Lulu, as successfully overcoming the rigidity of twelve-tone technique and achieving subjective expression.

-Stravinsky and Restoration
+Stravinsky and restoration

 While Adorno observes that Schoenberg and Stravinsky share the fundamental objective of restoring authenticity in new music, he finds Stravinsky's method problematic in its employment of old forms.

 The use of established archaic forms is appealing in that it presents the possibility of regression to a more primitive, infantile stage in order to restore authenticity in art.
 In Adorno's view, however, the strict application of external structure takes on a meaningless ritualized character, effectively obliterating subjectivity from the resulting musical work.
 The annihilation of the subject and its dissolution into the crowd is also evidenced for Adorno in the subject matter of Stravinsky's works, including Petrushka as well as The Rite of Spring, with its depiction of pagan sacrifice.

-Historical and Philosophical Context
+Historical and philosophical context

-The work was largely composed during the period in which Adorno resided in American exile, and was the first book he published in post-Nazi Germany.
+The work was largely composed during the period in which Adorno resided in American exile and was the first book he published in post-Nazi Germany.
 An early version of the first section that focused only on Schoenberg was written in 1940-41, though it was not published and was distributed only within the Institute for Social Research in New York.
 Following Adorno's decision to publish the work in Germany, a second section about Stravinsky was added, and the first section was revised to include Schoenberg's late works.